≡ Menu

 The Shiba Inu Dog Breed gets a lot of love in Japan, where he is one of the most popular pet dogs.
-He is one of the six native breeds of Japan, the other dogs being: Akita Inu, Kishu Inu, Hokkaido, Kai, Shikoku and Shinshu Shiba.
+He is one of the six native breeds of Japan, the other dogs being: Akita Inu, Kishu Inu, Hokkaido, Kai, Shikoku, and Shinshu Shiba.

 Now…

 He is a small dog but not too small.
-He was originally bred to be a hunting dog and still has a strong prey drive.
-He can be ruthless when hunting for small game and you cannot trust him around small animals such as cats or a pet hamster.
+He was initially bred to be a hunting dog and still has a strong prey drive.
+He can be ruthless when hunting for small game, and you cannot trust him around small animals such as cats or a pet hamster.
+He is more of a companion dog or family dog and is considered a part of the Non-Sporting Group.
+He has this fox-like look and is as agile as any cat.
+The Inu has a charming personality and is affectionate towards his human family.

 But beware…